sauroc/StardewValleyFishAnalysis/README.md

 # Stardew Valley Fish Analysis

 ## Overview
 This was a project I made in RStudio during my first year of university in my Foundations of Data Science course.
 I found a Stardew Valley dataset on Kaggle, properly cleaned it, and then analyzed the data against some hypotheses I had at the beginning of the project.
-My project focuses on the economy surrounding the fishing minigame in Stardew Vally.
+My project focuses on the economy surrounding the fishing minigame in Stardew Valley.
 I used graphs to interpret the cleaned data and answer my hypotheses.

 ## Required Packages
 - Rstudio with R 4.2.2.